sshafeez/jekyll-now/_posts/2017-4-21-A_Microprocessor-based_Toy_Car.md

 ![alt text](/assets/projects/algorithm.JPG)

 In our demos we chose to have red correspond to slow, green to fast, and blue to medium speeds.
+We also configured it to stop if it believes it has reached the end of the track or has been derailed.
 <iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/RQ4VBuRE170?rel=0" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>